ncatlab/nlab-content/pages/7/2/2/0/227/content.md

 Picking a ring object $R$ in a [[topos]] $\mathcal{T}$ promotes it into a [[ringed topos]].

-In cartesian categories one can also define the structure of an (abelian) group object as the lifting of the correspoding [[representable presheaf]] to a presheaf into (abelian) groups.
+In cartesian categories one can also define the structure of an (abelian) group object as the lifting of the corresponding [[representable presheaf]] to a presheaf into (abelian) groups.
 This kind of lifting of some algebraic structure in sets to algebraic structure in a cartesian category makes sense when some category of algebras creates the limits needed to define them in sets.

 ### Internalising the abelian groups